 Most of Sarawak is flat, while in Sabah there are more mountains.
 We did the Crocker range and it was one of the heaviest climbs of our life.
 Along the coast though, there is not a single hill worth mentioning.
 Riding Borneo in its Malaysian part is overall easy and straightforward.

 Road conditions in Kalimantan

 The climate is equatorial so it’s always hot, it’s humid and it rains often.
-Rainy season is not uniform throughout the island, meaning that when is dry in Sabah can be rainy in Sarawak etc. Expect to get wet often and pack accordingly.
+The rainy season is not uniform throughout the island, meaning that when is dry in Sabah can be rainy in Sarawak, etc. Expect to get wet often and pack accordingly.